BastiTee/conways-game-of-life-boilerplate/README.md

 - Run all tests: `mvn test` or `mvn test -q` for test output only
 - Build jar-artifact: `mvn install`
-- Run java application: `mvn exec:java` or `mvn exec:java -q` for application output only

 ## License